-Each Special Interest must write four letters of correspondence to various selected organizations.
-In the event that we have a group of five - five letters will be required.
-We will learn how to write a legitimate letter.
+Every A.C.T!
+Group must write one letter of correspondence per group member to various selected organizations.
+We will learn how to write a quality letter.
 You will have various guidelines to go by.
 All letters must be 12 point font, with 1 inch margins, and typed.
-You may submit letters via E-mail, however E-mail letters, like regular mail, must be okayed for sending by Mr. Wood.
+You may submit letters via E-mail, however E-mail letters, like regular mail, must be okayed for sending by Mr.Wood.
 I will NOT clear a letter that has any misspelled words, or does not convey what I think is a coherent message.
-Your Issue may run the letters by me as many times as you wish.
+You may run the letters by me as many times as you wish.
 When a letter is cleared it counts 100%.
-If it is not cleared by due dates that letter counts 0%.
+If it is not cleared by due date that letter counts 0% no matter how many times you've rewritten the letter.
+The letter portion of the MP #3 grade is 66%.